Initiatives in Corporate Activities

 Biodiversity Conservation Activities in Osaka Bay

-As a company founded originally in Osaka, we have been participating in the activities of an environmental conservation NPO to conserve the ecosystem of Osaka Bay since 2013.
+As a company founded originally in Osaka, we have been participating in the activities of an environmental conservation NPO to preserve the ecosystem of Osaka Bay since 2013.
 For example, we have been helping transplant eelgrass to Osaka Bay.
 Eelgrass is a type of marine plant found in coastal areas.
 Eelgrass beds provide habitats for a variety of organisms, offering an abundant source of plankton and other food for fish.
 These beds also provide an environment suitable for spawning fish and growing fry.
-Moreover, these beds absorb nitrogen and phosphorus which facilitates eutrophication.
+Moreover, these beds absorb nitrogen and phosphorus, which facilitates eutrophication.
 This process improves the water quality of the surrounding sea area.
 However, the area covered by eelgrass beds has been shrinking due to development along coastal areas.
 Today, almost no eelgrass can be found in Osaka Bay.
-Every year in June, the KONOIKE Group works with elementary school students in the local community surrounding the Osaka Head Office to collect and raise eelgrass seeds.
-The seeds are transplanted to Osaka Bay the following spring.
+In response, the KONOIKE Group raises eelgrass seeds collected from Osaka Bay.
+The Osaka and Tokyo headquarters grow the seedlings between autumn and winter and transplant them back into Osaka Bay the following spring.

 • Raising Eelgrass Seedlings